-The Office of Broadband adopts the scoring criteria and weight of each respective criteria below for the purposes of evaluating proposal of Priority Broadband Projects under the BEAD program, meaning projects that will provision service via end-to-end fiber-optic facilities to each end-user premises.
+The Office of Broadband adopts the scoring criteria and weight of each respective criteria below for the purposes of evaluating proposal of Priority Broadband Projects under the BEAD program.
 These criteria abide by the guidelines set forth for project scoring in the Notice of Funding Opportunity.
 Evaluation criteria are outlined below each scoring category.